polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 ## Troubleshooting Substrate Builds

-Sometimes you con't get the [substrate developer hub](https://github.com/substrate-developer-hub/) templates to compile out of the box.
+Sometimes you can't get the [substrate developer hub](https://github.com/substrate-developer-hub/) templates to compile out of the box.
 Here is some tips to help you work through that.

 ### Rust Configuration Check